International Students' Guide

 Democracy

 If you’re interested in joining a group that campaigns and works to make change for students, taking part in one of our Identity Communities or our newly formed International Students’ Assembly is a good start.
 UCASU currently has 4 liberation groups, LGBTQ+, BAME, Women, and Disabled Students.
 These groups are open only to those who define within them and are supported by the Vice-Presidents to work on campaigns and event.
 Previously, the groups have walked in London Pride, organised debates and held an invisible disability awareness campaign.
-If you want to find out more, you can contact our Student Voice Coordinator, Taylor Kane.
+If you want to find out more, you can contact our Student Engagement Team.

 studentvoice.su@uca.ac.uk